 Ubiquiti devices have a built-in TFTP server to which you can upload the AREDN® factory image.
 Your computer must have TFTP client software available.
 Linux and Mac both have native TFTP clients, but you may need to enable or obtain a TFTP client for Windows computers.
-If you are using a Windows computer, use a web search engine to find information for your specific version (for example search "tftp client for windows 10").
-There is a wealth of information available online for configuring your computer with a TFTP client program.
+If you are using a Windows computer, enable the TFTP client or download and install another standalone TFTP client of your choice.